John Haran: Teaching career

 Haran attended St Mary's Teacher Training College in Belfast in 2004–05.
 He got to know Michaela McAreavey well, along with her brother Mark, who were both attending at the same time.

 On 10 February 2020, Haran was appointed principal of St Bernadette's Special School on College Farm Road, Letterkenny.

+Media career

+In August 2026, he discredited himself by setting off an unfounded rumour that professional association football player Séamus Coleman would be starting a match for his local GAA club in Killybegs.
+Coleman did not play, but Haran succeeded in getting the BBC excited anyway.
+Haran said he thought he would "stick it out for the craic".
+It spawned copycat rumours such as that Sarah Jessica Parker would be playing for her local GAA club in Kilcar.